 Yesod has a nice feature to define database models.
 It uses the persistent library to migrate your database to a state which fits your defined application models.
 This is true for very new project setups.
-With time your project will evolve and change.
-For this case there is no nice solution in Yesod.
-For instance if you add a column which is mandatory, Yesod is not able to migrate since it does not know what to do with existing data.
-In this blog post we will present one possible migration path at application start.
+With time, your project will evolve and change.
+For this case, there is no nice solution in Yesod.
+For instance, if you add a column which is mandatory, Yesod is not able to migrate since it does not know what to do with existing data.
+In this blog post, we will present one possible migration path at the application start.

 In this blog post we will have a look at Googles reCaptcha v2 integration in Yesod.
 With this you can secure your (classic) forms from bots.

 Yesod is a great Framework, especially in terms of RESTful designed applications.
 In this blog post, we will cover a more specific topic on how to create a simple CSV file and return it to the client.

 Any reasonable web project also contains an area to upload (media) files.
 It can be an administration area or just for users who can upload their profile picture.
 In this blog post, you will learn how to upload a file and save it on the server so your application can use it and serve the file to the user.